Documentation systems

 This documentation is hosted by the excellent ReadTheDocs service.
 ReadTheDocs automatically builds a preview for every pull request, accessible from a “Details” link in the “Checks” section of the pull request page.
 It’s nonetheless valuable to submit a screenshot with any pull request modifying documentation to help make reviews efficient.

-If you want to build the developer documentation locally (e.g. to test your changes), the dependencies are automatically installed as part of Zulip development environment provisioning, and you can build the documentation using:
+If you want to build the developer documentation locally (e.g., to test your changes), the dependencies are automatically installed as part of Zulip development environment provisioning, and you can build the documentation using:

 ./tools/build-docs

 and then opening http://127.0.0.1:9991/docs/index.html in your browser.
-The raw files are available at file:///path/to/zulip/docs/_build/html/index.html in your browser (so you can also use e.g. firefox docs/_build/html/index.html from the root of your Zulip checkout).
+The raw files are available at file:///path/to/zulip/docs/_build/html/index.html in your browser (so you can also use, for example, firefox docs/_build/html/index.html from the root of your Zulip checkout).

 If you are adding a new page to the table of contents, you will want to modify docs/index.md and run make clean before make html, so that other docs besides your new one also get the new entry in the table of contents.